Developmental plasticity: Mechanisms

 During development, the central nervous system acquires information via endogenous or exogenous factors as well as learning experiences.
 In acquiring and storing such information, the plastic nature of the central nervous system allows for the adaptation of existing neural connections in order to accommodate new information and experiences, resulting in developmental plasticity.
-This form of plasticity that occurs during development is the result of three predominant mechanisms: synaptic and homeostatic plasticity, and learning.
+According to Turrigiano (2012), this form of plasticity that occurs during development is the result of three predominant mechanisms: synaptic and homeostatic plasticity, and learning.
+When brain areas are impaired, remaining circuits can reorganize to compensate for lost functions.
+Additionally, adult neuroplasticity allows for continuous learning and memory formation.
+Factors such as age, environment, and experience influence the extent of plasticity, with enriched environments enhancing cognitive function.
+These changes are driven by mechanisms like synaptic plasticity, which strengthens or weakens synapses based on activity, homeostatic plasticity, which maintains neural stability, and learning-induced plasticity, which adapts neural circuits in response to new experiences.